 Short bowel syndrome (SBS) is a complex, challenging condition for patients, caregivers, doctors, and other health specialists.
 Treatment of the condition involves life-long therapies and approaches that need to be closely monitored.
 Successful management of SBS depends most strongly on an informed patient and caregivers working closely with a supportive team of healthcare providers.

-Working with Your Healthcare Team
+Working with Your Healthcare Team for SBS

 Managing short bowel syndrome requires the patient and often family members working together with a team of healthcare professionals.
 Members of the healthcare team may include primary care physicians (for example, family doctor, pediatrician, or gastroenterologist), surgeons, nutritional specialists, nursing specialists, and pharmacists.

 The primary care physician will take the lead in managing and coordinating the patient’s care.
 If intestinal transplant becomes necessary, other specialists may be brought in including social workers, psychologists, and financial counselors to help deal with the complexities of organ transplants.